malariagen/ag1000g-phase1-vgsc-report/README.md

-# Report on genetic variation within the voltage-gated sodium channel gene in *Anopheles gambiae*
+# Report on genetic variation within the voltage-gated sodium channel
+  gene in *Anopheles gambiae* and *Anopheles coluzzii*